1jour1vin

 Wine rated (2022 guide) 97/100

-Deep nose of red plums and very ripe black cherries.
-Very ripe and concentrated, with enormous fine, powdery tannins.
+A deep nose of red plums and very ripe black cherries.
+Very ripe and concentrated, with immense, fine, powdery tannins.
 They guide the voluptuous, velvety palate toward a distant horizon.
-The finish is very powerful and dense, but impeccably balanced.
+The finish is very powerful and dense, yet impeccably balanced.
 Yes, this wine is extraordinary to drink now, but it has so much potential.
-Drink now, but preferably from 2025 onwards.
+Drink now, but preferably starting in 2025.

 Jeb Dunnuck